IPMI-ICNS-UKE/DARTS/README.md

 For more information regarding the installation, see the [Documentation](https://ipmi-icns-uke.github.io/DARTS/)

+## Update DARTS
+How to update DARTS:
+1. Navigate to the DARTS folder in the terminal
+2. Activate the conda env: “conda activate DARTS”
+3. git checkout main
+4. git pull origin main

 ## Usage
 0. Make sure that you navigated to the DARTS folder in the terminal.
 (To skip one folder layer up, use the command 'cd ../')